postsharp/Metalama.Documentation/conceptual/fabrics/fabrics-advising.md

 2. Implement the <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method.

-3. Use the methods exposed on the <xref:Metalama.Framework.Aspects.IAspectLayerBuilder.Advices?text=amender.Advices> property.
+3. Use the methods exposed on the <xref:Metalama.Framework.Aspects.IAspectLayerBuilder.Advice?text=amender.Advice> property.
 You must be familiar with advanced aspects to use this feature.
 For details, see <xref:advising-code>.

 4. You can also add declarative advice such as member introductions to your type fabrics.
 See <xref:introducing-members> for details.